 We offer a wide range of career opportunities across a variety of technical and business roles in engineering, manufacturing and service locations worldwide.

 Assembles, services, maintains, evaluates, repairs, and installs reciprocating plunger pumps to include but not limited to gear boxes, power end assemblies and fluid end assemblies.

 Measurements: Safe, timely and accurate completion of assigned duties.
 Continual learning.

 Supervisory Responsibilities This position has no supervisory responsibilities.

 Health & Safety : Key Responsibilities & Requirements:

-English.
 Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
-Able to write routine reports and correspondence.
-Ability to speak effectively before groups of customers or employees of the organization.
+Ability to write routine reports and correspondence.
+Ability to speak effectively to customers or employees of an organization.